Fudanyrd/comp130110/src/net/README.md

 <ul>
     <li> An UDP/IP stack; </li>
     <li> Packet transmission; </li>
+    <li> Package receiving(polling, not DMA); </li>
 </ul>

 # Tests

 ## net_test.c

-Usage: start the `server.py` and then `make net-test` in the build directory.
+Usage: start the `server.py 23456` and then `make net-test` in the build directory.

 # Bugs

-None found so far.
+When receiving a packet, should use DMA/Interrupt instead of polling for performances.